ntancardoso/spring-ip2nation/README.md

 # Spring Data REST Example - ip2nation web service

 This is a sample project that uses Spring Data for its hypermedia-driven REST web services.
-It includes a basic security configuration, a sample controller for custom web services and H2 for the database.
+It includes a basic security configuration, a sample controller for custom web services.
 The webservice is used for checking the country of an IP address.
+The project's data is taken from ip2nation.com

 ### Deployment